elastic/integrations/packages/ti_eclecticiq/docs/README.md

-# EclecticIQ Outgoing Feeds Integration
+# EclecticIQ Integration

-The EclecticIQ Outgoing Feeds integration allows you to ingest threat intelligence [observables](https://docs.eclecticiq.com/ic/current/work-with-intelligence/observables/) from an outgoing feeds on your
+The EclecticIQ integration
+allows you to ingest threat intelligence [observables](https://docs.eclecticiq.com/ic/current/work-with-intelligence/observables/) from an outgoing feeds on your